Holiday frequently asked questions and essential information.

 On embarkation all passports are collected for safe keeping and held at the Guest Services Desk.

 Yes onboard all Avalon ships there is a fitness centre.

-The latest time for disembarkation is 10:00 am.
-If you are not flying until later on in the day and have included transfers, you will be transferred to a local hotel where you can leave your luggage until it is time to transfer to the airport.
+If you are not flying until later on in the day, you will be able to stay onboard the ship, however you must vacate your cabin.
+Everyone will need to be off the ship by 3.30pm at the latest.
 The Cruise Director will give full information onboard.

 In each stateroom a mini refrigerator is provided.
 If a passenger needs more space to store medication, a crew member will gladly take care of this and make sure it is stored appropriately.

 On occasion there maybe times were the ship is docked alongside another ship.

 We cannot provide you with the docking position of your ship until 24 hours prior to the departure of the ship.
 In your documentation there will be a contact number for your cruise director who will have the docking address 24 hours before your cruises departs.

 Yes you will be transferred directly to the ship, however you may not get access to your cabin at the same time.
 If you have an early flight you can store your luggage onboard and explore the area.

 All ships have hair dryers for passenger use.

 Yes each stateroom has a colour satellite TV and will receive some English programming.
 There is a shipboard information channel and a wide range of on demand films to enjoy.